qped-eu/mass/src/tutorials/qped-semantics.md

-# Semantic checker Tutorial
+# Solution Approach Checker Tutorial
-This is a quick exemplary tutorial for setting up the Semantic checker in **Quarterfall**.
+This is a quick exemplary tutorial for setting up the Solution Approach Checker in **Quarterfall**.

 ## <a name="general-information"></a>General Information